focolab/minimo/README.md

 All bundled up for you to keep things nice and easy!

-Data and metadata are inseparably linked.
-This is the central principle of minimo.

 Data and and metadata are uploaded through the app's web interface, as shown below.
 Data are uploaded through a simple folder selector, and metadata are entered through user configurable text or dropdown form fields.